 Open Graph is the metadata protocol that turns a URL into a rich social card on Facebook, LinkedIn, X, Slack, Discord, WhatsApp, iMessage, Telegram, and every AI chat that unfurls links.
-Add four <meta property="og:..." /> tags to your <head> and a page goes from a naked blue hyperlink to a 1200×630 preview with a title, description, and image.
+Add four <meta property="og:..." /> tags to your <head> and a page goes from a naked blue hyperlink to a 1200×630 preview (see the Open Graph cheatsheet for a copy-paste tag block) with a title, description, and image.
 Open Graph was published by Facebook in 2010 and remains the de-facto standard in 2026: the ogp.me specification hasn't changed, but platform rendering rules, image size expectations, and the rise of LLM-powered link unfurling have reshaped the best practices around it.

 Why Does Open Graph Matter?